towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/tcpip/tcpip.markdown

 Tcpip toolbox version 1.2.x  2000-12-14 for MATLAB 5.x 6.x

-Copyrigtht \(C\) Peter Rydesäter 1998 - 2000, Mitthögskolan, SWEDEN
+Copyrigtht \(C\) Peter Rydesaeter 1998 - 2000, Mitthoegskolan, SWEDEN

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License